West Chicago Dethatching Lawn Services

 West Chicago Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

 Dethatching near wetlands, streams, or conservation lands in West Chicago requires careful coordination with the city’s Environmental Commission.
-Buffer zones of 10-25 feet are typically enforced around sensitive areas, and permits may be required for any mechanical lawn work within these zones.
+Buffer zones—typically 10-25 feet—are enforced around sensitive areas, and permits may be required for any mechanical lawn work within these zones.
 Properties adjacent to DuPage County Forest Preserve District or Cook County Forest Preserve District lands must adhere to additional oversight.
-During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as ground-nesting species are protected under Illinois Department of Natural Resources guidelines.
-Erosion control is especially critical on clay soils, which are highly prone to sediment runoff when bare.
-Best practices include:
+Spring dethatching (April-May) overlaps with local bird nesting seasons, so visual surveys for ground-nesting species are recommended, following Illinois Department of Natural Resources guidelines.
+Erosion control is critical on clay soils, which are highly susceptible to runoff when bare.
+Best practices include immediate overseeding, temporary seeding, or use of erosion control blankets on slopes.
+For permit requirements and environmental compliance procedures, contact:

 West Chicago Environmental Commission